jasonmacduffie/isles-of-maga/races.md

 Elves have a much shorter lifespan in Maga than in the BFRPG rules: 300 to 400 years is typical.

+There are three major subraces of Elves in Maga.
+There are no stat differences, and players are not required to take a subrace.

+- High Elves, or Magnels.
+These Elves tend to live in cities.
+- Dark Elves, or Noctels.
+These Elves tend to live in caves.
+- Wood Elves, or Rubels.
+These Elves tend to live in woods.

 Halflings
 ---------
 Along with Humans, the Halflings occupy a rung on the power structure between Dwarves and Elves.
 They assisted with the overthrow of the Elven Kingdoms, but did not play a central role.
 Halflings occupy around 15% of the Electorate, and have their own political interests.
 The Halflings have mainly contributed economically in the role of farmers, although there are a few Halfling traders as well.